jimisor/isor.co.uk/log.md

 # Work log

-This is a log of the technical work I've completed.
+This is a log of technical work I've completed.

 ## 2025